Superposition disentanglement of neural representations reveals hidden alignment: Alignment Metrics

 If the columns of $\mathbf{Y}_a$ and $\mathbf{Y}_b$ are mean-centered and normalized, their dot product $\mathbf{y}_{a,i}^\top \mathbf{y}_{b,j}$ equals the correlation between units $i$ and $j$.
 The soft-matching correlation score is then defined as:

 When $N_a = N_b$, this reduces to finding the best one-to-one matching between units, equivalent to permutation-based alignment~\cite{NEURIPS2021_252a3dba}.
-In general, it provides a symmetric and well-defined similarity measure even when the two populations differ in size.
+In general, it provides a symmetric and well-defined alignment metric even when the two neural populations differ in size.